Tarang Khangaonkar

 Affiliations and Professional Service

-- Research Professor - School of interdisciplinary Arts and Sciences at the University of Washington Tacoma (UW) – Collaborative research with UW-Puget Sound Institute in connection with hydrodynamics and water quality using the Salish Sea Model.
+• Research professor - School of interdisciplinary Arts and Sciences at the University of Washington - Tacoma

-- Research Professor – Huxley College of the Environment, Department of Environmental Sciences, Western Washington University - provide seminars and mentor WWU graduate students, pursue opportunities for joint research programs, and identify and engage WWU students in research
+• Research professor – Huxley College of the Environment, Department of Environmental Sciences, Western Washington University

-- Estuarine & Coastal Modeling (ECM) Conference Organizing Committee (2017 to present) – Serves on the organizing committee for the ECM conference
+• Estuarine and Coastal Modeling Conference Organizing Committee (2017 to present)

 Awards and Recognitions